qBraid/qBraid/CONTRIBUTING.md

 Welcome!
 Happy to see you want to help us make the project better.

-The following is a summary of important commands and protocols for developers contributing to qBraid.
-Note that all commands assume a Debian environment, and that all commands (except the initial repository cloning command) assume your current working directory is the qBraid repo root.
+The following is a summary of relevant commands, procedures, and best practices for developers contributing to qBraid. *Note:* Some commands are specific to a Debian environment, and unless stated otherwise, all commands are assumed to be executed from the qBraid repository root.

-## Pull request checklist

-1. `tox -e unit-tests`: All unit tests are passing.
-New + modified code has corresponding unit tests and satisfy `codecov` checks.
-To run remote tests (i.e. those requiring qBraid/AWS/IBM credentials), set environment variable `QBRAID_RUN_REMOTE_TESTS=True`.
-2. `tox -e docs`: Doc builds are passing.
-New + modified code has appropriate docstrings and tree stubs are updated, if applicable.
-3. `tox -e format-check`: Code passes linters, formatters, and headers checks.
-Any exceptions or updates to code style configs are documented.

 ## Installing from source